 Literature has always been a hugely influential area of source material for film.
 From classical works to Shakespeare and even more modern books, film has always sought to adapt literature.
 Joining me this week is my good friend and keen bibliophile Hannah Lathem (Who is on Instagram @oexas – https://www.instagram.com/oexas/).
-There are so many great examples that it’s so hard to whittle it down to just 5, this means that classic films such as Silence of the Lambs, The Princess Bride (I will get it in to a top 5 once), 2001: A Space Odyssey, The Shining, and Fight Club have missed the cut for me.
+There are so many great examples that it’s so hard to whittle it down to just 5, this means that some classic films have had to miss the cut for me.
 But here it is, our Top 5 Films based on books.

 - Shuggie: Blade Runner – Based on sci-fi legend Phillip K Dick’s book ‘Do Androids Dream of Electric Sheep’ Ridley Scott’s Blade Runner is a remarkable and marvellous sci-fi film.
 Whilst there may be the dilemma of which version of the film, I’m going to ignore that and just say Blade Runner.
 It remains one of the best explorations of what it means to be human and artificial intelligence ever.
 It also works as a true noir film.
 Harrison Ford gives one of his strongest non Han/Indie performances and Rutger Hauer’s Roy Batty is incredible.
 Whilst the film may deviate from the book substantially, it holds true to the themes, and this is often one of the strongest ways of making an adaptation for me, and Blade Runner is one of the best.